fresheneesz/bip-efficient-bitcoin-vaults/bip-beforeblockverify.md

 ### Abstract

-This BIP proposes a new script opcode, OP_BEFOREBLOCKVERIFY.
-The extension has applications for efficient bitcoin vaults, among other things.
+This BIP proposes a new script opcode, OP_BEFOREBLOCKVERIFY which can be used to mark a spend path only valid before a certain number of blocks after the output was created.
+The extension has applications for efficient bitcoin vaults, atomic swaps, escrows, among other things.

 This could either be activated using a tapscript OP_SUCCESSx opcode or less efficiently as a traditional OP_NOPx opcode.

 ### Motivation

+OP_BBV can be used to make numerous kinds of transactions either:

+1. more efficient, generally by reducing two transactions into 1,
+2. more robust, for example by constraining the time a watcher needs to watch the blockchain (eg with Succinct Atomic Swaps).

+Efficient Wallet Vaults, Time-limited Escrows, and Expiring Payments are all the case 1 type, and Improved Succinct Atomic Swap is of type 2.

 #### Efficient Wallet Vaults

+* Half as expensive as wallet vaults using OP_CHECKTEMPLATEVERIFY.
+If one day most on-chain transactions are from wallet vaults to lightning nodes (or vice versa), this could potentially reduce on-chain traffic by nearly 25%.

 The primary motivation for this opcode is to create efficient wallet vaults.
 See the *Motivation* section in the [parent BIP](README.md).
 In short, without some ability for spend-paths to expire, there is fundamentally no way to structure wallet vaults such that spending can be done in a single step.

+#### Improved Succinct Atomic Swap

+* Simplified backup properties.
+* No need for indefinite chain watching.

+[Ruben Somsen's SAS](https://gist.github.com/RubenSomsen/8853a66a64825716f51b409be528355f) uses a pre-signing mechanism using adaptor signatures where a cross-chain atomic swap can be  completed with a single on-chain transaction on each chain.
+However, this mechanism requires one of the actors to watch the blockchain for a cheating attempt, so they can prevent the cheating attempt from succeeding.

+By using OP_BBV, the counterparty that needs to watch and wait for a cheating attempt can have a strictly limited time-period in which watching is necessary.
+This would mean that no theft or griefing would be possible after that point, and it could also be set up so that the secret is no longer needed to spend the resulting output, thus simplifying backup after that point (such that static seed-only restore is possible after that point).

+One possibility uses timelocks in both chains and OP_BBV in at least one chain.
+See the document [Succinct Atomic Swaps With OP_BBV](SAS-with-op-bbv.md) for details.
+Another possibility uses timelocks and OP_BBV in one chain, and neither in the other chain.
+See the document [Succinct Atomic Swaps With OP_BBV Without Altcoin Timelock](SAS-with-op-bbv-and-witness-secret.md) for details on that.

+#### Lightning Channel Applications

+One application would be to have commitment transactions expire after a period of time, eg 2 weeks.
+This way the risk of old commitment transactions could be limited to commitments made in that 2 week period.
+This would require that the commitment transaction be updated a least once every 2 weeks.

+Other applications to the lightning network should be explored.

 #### Time-limited Escrow

+* Half as expensive as currently possible escrow setups.

 An escrow can be set up such that the payer pays a 2-of-3 multisig address where the payer, recipient, and escrow service all hold one key.
 Once the item is received, the money can be sent to the recipient by either the payer and recipient collaborating or the escrow service and one of the other parties collaborating.